Technology for Health in Space

 Wearables, Analog Twins, and AI for Space Missions

-This is the first session of the Exploring Bioastronautics Research at Ohio State series, presented by the Human Performance Collaborative and Starlab.
-Join us on Friday, November 14, 2025, from 1:00 p.m. to 3:00 p.m.
-EST via Zoom for an engaging discussion on innovations shaping astronaut health and performance.
+This is the first session of the Exploring Bioastronautics Research at Ohio State series, presented by the Human Performance Collaborative and Starlab and was held on Friday, November 14, 2025.
+Email hpc@osu.edu to request session presentations.

 • 1:00 PM – 1:10 PM: Welcome and Starlab Overview